phpspec/prophecy/README.md

 #### Method prophecies idempotency

-Prophecy enforces same method prophecies and, as a consequense, same promises & predictions for same method calls with same arguments.
+Prophecy enforces same method prophecies and, as a consequense, same promises and predictions for the same method calls with the same arguments.
 This means:

 ```php
 $methodProphecy1 = $prophecy->read('123');